cloudflare/workers-sdk/.changeset/tasty-items-yell.md

 ---
-"wrangler": minor
+"wrangler": patch
 ---

-feat: Simplify `wrangler pages download config`:
+fix: Simplify `wrangler pages download config`:

-- If preview and production are currently equal, don't generate a production override
 - Don't include inheritable keys in the production override if they're equal to production
+- Only create a preview environment if needed, otherwise put the preview config at the top level